ycw/three-csg-modeller/README.md

 ### `Modeller`

 `.model(mesh)`
-- Construct a model from `mesh`, return a `Model` instance.
+- Construct a model from a `THREE.Mesh`, it returns a `Model` instance.
-- Input `mesh` must hold a `BufferGeometry` instead of `Geometry`.
-That `BufferGeometry` must contain attribute `position` and may optionally include attributes `normal`, `uv` and `color`.
+- The param `mesh` must hold a `BufferGeometry` instead of `Geometry`.
+That `BufferGeometry` must have `attributes.position` provided.
+Others supported attributes are `normal`, `uv` and `color`.

 ### `Model`

 `.union(modelB)`
-- Returns a new model holding result of this model `|` modelB.
+- Return a new model holding result of this model `|` modelB.

 `.subtract(modelB)`
-- Returns a new model holding result of this model `-` modelB.
+- Return a new model holding result of this model `-` modelB.

 `.intersect(modelB)`
-- Returns a new model holding result of this model `&` modelB.
+- Return a new model holding result of this model `&` modelB.

 `.applyMatrix4(matrix)`
-- Returns a new model holding the transformed one.
+- `matrix` is a `THREE.Matrix4`.
-- This model remains unchanged.
+- Return a new transformed model.

 `.build()`
 - Build a `Mesh` from model.
 The mesh holds an "indexed" `BufferGeometry`.